Doing a short course to boost your existing career

 After working in the beauty and fashion industry since she was 16 years old and then as a trained make-up artist at 18 years old and now an assistant manager for a beauty retail store, Sophia Bridger-Finch felt like it was time to shift her focus more towards the business side of things.

 “As I was getting older and had jobs within beauty retail, I wanted to expand my business side of my brain!
-I’ve always wanted to expand my knowledge and eventually transfer more into a head office role within the buying and merchandising team.
-During the pandemic I thought 'well, I might as well do it now.'"
+I’ve always wanted to expand my knowledge and eventually transfer more into a head office role within the buying and merchandising team."

-Sophia took the Buying and Merchandising for Beauty Retail (Online Short Course) and says not only was she was inspired seeing so many people study the course alongside side her from all over the world.
+Sophia took the Buying and Merchandising for Beauty Retail (Online Short Course) and says she was inspired to see so many people study the course alongside her from all over the world.
 “It made me realise how many people still love learning something new, no matter where you are in your career or geographically,” she says.

 But how has the course helped Sophia with her plans on progressing in her career?
 “The course has made me more confident at applying the knowledge and skills I learnt on the course while at work.
 It’s also made me more confident generally that I’ve applied for opportunities within my company and I have been given an educational shadowing of the heads of merchandising and buying when everyone is back in the head office!”